tsunamireversal-zz/quad/README.md

 As such, you should gain important productivity speed once you get accustomed to it.

-Everything is seperated in different modules, such as:
+Everything is separated in different modules, such as:
 - SYS (System commands)
 - NET (Network commands)
 - VIRT (Virtualization aware commands)